yochaigal/cairn/wip/good-dungeon-design.md

 - You can have simpler areas in between that don’t require introductions or just give some clues for the larger dungeon.
 - You can include basic elements that don’t require explanation or previously introduced concepts.
 - You can have nonlinear layout but keep the Introductions on the “main path” as best you can.

+## Random Notes:
+- Add generic details to the key, like "unless otherwise noted, the dungeon is musty, wet, etc..."